Anne Garefino

 Anne Garefino (born July 1, 1959) is an American film and television producer.
 She is the co-executive producer (with Trey Parker and Matt Stone) of the long-running series South Park, and the co-executive producer of the Broadway musical The Book of Mormon (with Scott Rudin).
 Continuing her work on South Park, she was the executive producer of the film South Park: Bigger, Longer & Uncut, which received an Academy Award nomination for Best Original Song.
 She also was the executive producer of the film Team America: World Police.
+She is a practicing Catholic.

+About

 Raised in Lambertville, New Jersey, she graduated from Boston College, where she majored in finance.
-She received her MFA at the AFI Conservatory in Los Angeles.
+She received her MFA at the AFI Conservatory in Los Angeles in 1988.

+Awards

-She has been nominated for thirteen and won five Primetime Emmy Awards for her work on South Park, and won both a Tony Award and a Grammy Award for her work on The Book of Mormon.
+Garefino has been nominated for thirteen and won five Primetime Emmy Awards for her work on South Park, and won both a Tony Award and a Grammy Award for her work on The Book of Mormon.
+She is an Oscar away from achieving EGOT status.
+In 2014 she won the American Film Institute's Franklin J. Schaffner Alumni Medal.